RaoulSchikora/compiler/known_issues.md

 ## Parser

+The grammar (except for the program non-terminal) works without memory leaks, with the following issues still unadressed:

 ### Function Call Expression

-* There is no system in place in the data structure or functions to detect function calls with empty arguments-list
+* There is no system in place to detect function calls with empty arguments-list
-* Currently using a function without arguments fails on "assert(arguments);"
+* Currently a NULL pointer is passed in the grammar and set in the datastructure.

 ### Function Definition

-* There is no system to store wether a function has a type or void.
+* There is an enum to store wether a function has a type or void.
 Currently the visitor/printer doesn't print the type

-### Memory Leaks and failed Unit test

-* Function_defs, program, parameters, arguments and expression_function_call are not tested, some are buggy and have read/write-errors --> Memory Leaks
-* Unit test FunctionCall fails due to memory errors and are commented out in the macro
-* Unit test CompoundStatement leaks memory
+* Since empty parameter-lists are allowed, currently a NULL pointer is passed

+### Program

+* Currently program unit test fails with segmentation fault

+### Return statement

+Like Function Call expression, for "return;" without return values, a NULL pointer is passed

+### Compound Statement

+Parser crashes with segfault on empty compound statement